The Birth Order Bias

 But siblings, for the moment, don’t want to accept their support.
 When only children say this script out loud to siblings in general, it sounds condescending to them — they’re used to being saints and still outnumber only children.
 The only’s new script causes siblings to double down on their “saint” traits, and still regard the only as a sinner.

 If the oldest is more vulnerable to the only, it gives the youngest better access, too.
 The youngest remains implied sinner so far, but over time, they could familiarize the only with their saint traits.
-If the oldest stays in the old system, the youngest could usurp power from them.
+If the oldest stays in the old system, the youngest could try to usurp power from them.
 The oldest has also noticed that, while the only is still a sinner, as they slow down, they are turning into more of a winner, while they themselves are becoming more vulnerable to them.

 For both oldest and only, they can sense their role in the old system is done.
 The oldest cannot receive the same support from youngest and only they always have.
 The only cannot give the same support to either siblings or the oldest.
 The only is turning into more of a winner, but cannot say it out loud to siblings.
 So far, the oldest is remaining a saint in all parties’ minds, but without the official support.
 That won’t last for long.